rummelsworth/morrowind-stuff/README.md

     encounter the sketchy trader with the BoBS.
 Agree to escort her, then turn around and kill her.
 Take her stuff and, unless you're in combat (until you have the CotSH), wear the boots.
+    - **DO NOT FORGET TO TAKE OFF THESE BOOTS FOR COMBAT!!!** (until you get the CotSH...)
   - Go to Vassir-Didanat Mine, enter and immediately leave, then go to Dram Bero in Vivec (St. Olm's canton plaza "haunted" manor, through a locked door with a good pick found in the same room).
 Tell him about the mine, then choose the daedric long bow.
+    - You'll need about 5k gp to get a max BBa enchantment on this bow.
+Once you have the BBa, ditch the shard axe.

 ## Early game

+> Messy notes to integrate later: Forget the Ring of Surroundings.
+Buy a
+> Shadowweave Ring from Irgola (Caldera) to complement the Amulet of Shadows (if
+> it's a fixed item in that vendor's inventory?), then use the AoS (or maybe
+> also the SwR) to go get a Shadowmask Ring (**actually a Ring of
+> Surroundings???**) from Dren Plantation, Tower Shack (and if you kill the guy
+> there, he's apparently got a daedric dai-katana, worth 120k, which is nice but
+> useless until you get some smaller denominations built up in Creeper's
+> inventory).
+Also, don't level Strength to start.
+Level Personality instead,
+> until you get to 100.
+In your leveling skills, train only Mercantile.
+> Otherwise train Spear and Block.
+Buy the Amulet of Recall from Verick.
+Buy a
+> Potion of Marking from Nalcarya (in Balmora).
+Carefully make your way
+> (avoiding isolated Ashlander camps and wildlife) to Zainab Camp and bribe
+> Abibael Timsar-Dadisun up to 100 Disposition (definitely can cheese the
+> persuasion a little by making a ton of small Barter transactions with him).
+> Mark in the middle of Zainab Camp.
+Use Amulet of DI to extract yourself to
+> Sadrith Mora and guild-guide from there.
+Use Amulet of Recall to get back to
+> Zainab when you level up and need Mercantile training again.
+ALWAYS MAINTAIN
+> SOME LIQUIDITY.
+Do not overspend on training.
+You need the liquidity to apply
+> persuasion during quests.
+But also: Once you have the 100+ Chameleon, you can
+> go raid the Tower of Dusk at Ghostgate for a ton of glass equipment.
+(You
+> still have to sneak!
+They can still spot you if you're too obvious...)
+There's
+> also a few pieces of ebony armor in the Tower of Dawn vault.
+Once you have
+> this loot... you're basically set.
+The game will be, temporarily, all about
+> cashing it in with Creeper (and possibly Mudcrab Merchant, but he's out in the
+> boonies), and then flitting hither and thither for training.

-- **The very next goal is the CotSH.**
+- **The immediate goal is the CotSH.**
-  - You will need a lot of money, primarily for a very expensive custom-enchanted "Ring of Open" (Open 100 on Touch).
+  - You will need a lot of money, primarily for a very expensive custom-enchanted "Ring of Open" (Open 100 on Touch), about 15k gp.
 This ring can be a general tool, but it's specifically meant for the armoire in Tel Fyr that contains the CotSH.
 You probably don't need a huge soul for the enchanting, but do try to get the largest soul you can reasonably find.
+    Minimum soul size 100 probably.
 Keep in mind that you will need at least a T-ring to hold this enchantment.
   - To get up to the top floor of the Tel Fyr tower, you'll also need one or more potions and/or scrolls of levitate and/or jump.
+Fortunately, there are two potions of levitate waiting for you on a shelf in the lower level of the area which calls for them.
+- **To facilitate looting** and the completion of some quests, you will want the **Amulet of Shadows** from the bandits north of Gnisis.
+Top this off with the Ring of Surroundings from Larrius Varro (or the Dren plantation tower shack), and you're basically all set for stealth work.
+A single ring with 100 Chameleon is more convenient, but this will do fine for now.
+  - [TEST] Varro's quest is easier if you have the Ring of FrenzyH (about 3k gp).
+Your early speechcraft is garbage and bribing will get annoying and/or impossible if you try to prep taunt attempts with high disposition.
+    - Big problem.
+Frenzy on any of the 3 central thugs will trigger all of them.
+On max difficulty, that's a big problem.
+Might be better to simply sneak and murder with Amulet of Shadows.
+Maybe also the potion of shadow to pull the whole deed off.
+More problems, though: Low agility means I can't hit these dudes even when sneaking.
+- You can get a couple amulets of Divine & Almsivi intervention as a reward for an MG quest given by the guild leader in Ald'ruhn.
+  - There's an Amulet of Recall for sale at the trader in Caldera, but I don't recall where I found an Amulet of Mark.
+Apparently there's one on a mid-level boss NPC near Gnaar Mok.
+Doesn't matter, it's better (and pretty simple) to have a T-ring enchanted with it.
 - Favor TG quests over FG quests.
 Otherwise do whatever you want.
 - Sell loot to Creeper (in Caldera).
 He won't buy unenchanted clothing, books, paper, light sources, ingredients, or alchemy equipment.
 You can sell that